IsaacChan228/COMP5511_group21/README.md

 - minimax tree implemented
 - may need tuning on the weight of each state, but can do it later
 - minimax tree is exported to minimax_tree.JSON

+- How to run the code
+    1. pip install -r requirement.txt
+    2. python connect4.py
+    3. a flask utility should be running at (http://127.0.0.1:5000)
+    4. remember to ctrl+C to stop the utility when done